cyanbx/Prompt-Singer/README.md

   * `gender`: gender lable of the item, should be one of `[male, female]`.
   * `phone`: duplicated phonemes by the durations.
   * `txt`: original lyrics, not used in training.
-  * `f0_rescale`: relative value of f0 with the average of its voiced part being 230.
+  * `f0_rescale`: relative value of f0 with the average of its voiced part being 222.

+    > The `f0_rescale` in the manifests we provides above has a voiced-part mean of 222, which is slightly different from the 230 reported in the paper.
+However, small changes in its value will not affect model performance as long as it is consistent for all data items.
   * `f0_avg`: average of the voiced part of f0.
   * `n_frames`: length of the acoustic units sequences, need to be pre-calculated.
   * `pitch`: vocal range lable of the item, should be one of `[high, low]`.